What do you picture in your mind when you hear the word optimism?

 Optimistic people look at their futures with anticipation and eagerness, whereas pessimistic people tend to look at their futures with hopelessness and negativity.

 I have learned that things generally go according to how you expect them to go.
-Being optimistic is not only a vital part of our personalities, it is also an essential component influencing the outcomes of every part of our lives from our relationships to our careers.
+Being optimistic is not only a vital part of our personalities, but it is also an essential component influencing the outcomes of every part of our lives, from our relationships to our careers.
 But we must keep a balance between being optimistic and realistic.
 While I consider myself to be optimistic, I do not have blind optimism.

 As an example, I look at things honestly using my years of experience.
 If I see something wrong or I see a potential challenge, I don’t ignore the possible pitfalls because I want to be optimistic.
-If you go through life with blind optimism, you will be so disappointed that eventually you will become pessimistic.
+If you go through life with blind optimism, you will be so disappointed that eventually, you will become pessimistic.